|

 And another Minnie Dean ballad has been written by Marylyn Hayes and Brendon Fairbairn.

 It is on the Passing time CD, Invercargill, N.Z.
-2000, by New Zealand celtic folk music group Run the Cutter.
+2000, by New Zealand celtic folk music group Run the Cutter.- Run the cutter

 - Six Mile Beach